Not-a-cowfr/Cow-bot/README.md

 Features
 </h2>

-- Get a user's mojang info - `/get_linked_account`
+- Get a user's mojang info and some quick links - `/get_linked_account`
 - Get a user's estimated hypixel uptime - `/uptime`
-- Set your custom color for the bot - `/color`
+- Set your own personal custom color for the bot - `/color`
-- Feature rich tag system nearly identitical to that of Fire's
+- Feature rich tag system nearly identitical to that of Fire's without any premium subscription

 <h2 align="center">
 Contribute